Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

 \subsection{Summary}

-The three sets of mesh quality measures discussed in the previous subsections can more or less be viewed as discretizations or numerical approximations of the continuous level alignment and equidistribution quality measures defined in (\ref{eq:contGlobalMeasurements}).
+The three sets of mesh quality measures discussed in the previous subsections can be viewed as discretizations or numerical approximations of the continuous alignment and equidistribution quality measures defined in (\ref{eq:contGlobalMeasurements}).
 Moreover, they all adopt the idea of evaluating the quality of a polygonal mesh by comparing its elements to their counterparts in the computational mesh which can be a conventional mesh or a collection of reference polygons.
-Numerical experiment shows that they all provide correct measures for the quality of Voronoi meshes generated by Lloyd's algorithm.
-Some of the main features of these mesh quality measures are elaborated in the following.
+Numerical experiment shows that they all provide correct measures for the quality of Voronoi meshes generated by Lloyd's algorithm. \revi{They also provide accurate and robust quantitative measures on randomly generated polygons.
+All measures except for $Q_{ali,2}$ appear to be insensitive to the presence of short edges. } Some of the main features of these mesh quality measures are elaborated in the following.